GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 The NIST5 algorithm utilized by the ECA cryptocurrency is more environmentally friendly than competing technologies and has proven to be a sustainable option for deployment of blockchain-based systems.
 NIST5 requires significantly less energy to run than competing algorithms without compromising the security of network members.

 Furthermore, Electra does not have an extended Proof-of-Work (PoW) phase.
-Electra’s blockchain network is now Proof-of-Stake (PoS) which results in no miners and a greatly reduced carbon footprint.
+Electra's blockchain network is now Proof-of-Stake (PoS) which results in no miners and a greatly reduced carbon footprint.

 # Future Technology

 When you invest in ECA you become a stakeholder in a fully open source project aimed at developing the most cutting-edge technology for the evolution of cryptocurrency.
 Investors who choose Electra will be a part of this journey.
 Current technology is a good starting point however, creating the cryptocurrency of the future requires going beyond the limits of existing technology.

 The strength of Electra resides in the contract that guarantees investors full participation in the direction of the project, including all future developments and technologies.
-ECA’s potential growth is guaranteed because tomorrow’s ECA will not be just another coin, but rather an adaptation to future societal and economic needs.
+ECA's potential growth is guaranteed because tomorrow's ECA will not be just another coin, but rather an adaptation to future societal and economic needs.
 Investors can be confident that when they purchase ECA, they are investing in the present and future growth of a unique cryptocurrency ecosystem.

-If an algorithm emerges that is more efficient and superior to NIST5, Electra’s development team is prepared to adapt ECA’s underlying structure to maintain a competitive advantage in the market.
+If an algorithm emerges that is more efficient and superior to NIST5, Electra's development team is prepared to adapt ECA's underlying structure to maintain a competitive advantage in the market.
 As Electra grows the block time can be reduced and the block size can be increased.
 The adaptability of ECA allows for the blockchain to be maintained while the algorithm is rewritten from scratch.
 In effect, Electra is a blank paper for writing revolutionary code.
 Writing the code of the future on an already active codebase results in a deployed structure that neither obstructs, limits, nor hinders future development.
-ECA’s architecture allows a subsequent structure to intersect, connect, flank, or replace the existing structure.
+ECA's architecture allows a subsequent structure to intersect, connect, flank, or replace the existing structure.
 Electra provides a better solution than existing currencies can and guarantees the community full control.

 # Electra Ecosystem

 In order for merchants to complete transactions, they need to be able to accept payments from consumers.
-In today’s world merchants do not have the proper technical tools at their disposal for accepting digital currency as a form of payment.
+In today's world merchants do not have the proper technical tools at their disposal for accepting digital currency as a form of payment.
 Merchants that do accept digital currencies are paying extremely high fees to do so.

-Despite the proliferation of technology across the globe, many developing regions of the world continue to operate within a system where the ‘Cash is King’ philosophy remains dominant in conducting commerce.
+Despite the proliferation of technology across the globe, many developing regions of the world continue to operate within a system where the 'Cash is King' philosophy remains dominant in conducting commerce.
 Ease of adoption provided by the Electra ecosystem combined with easy access to mobile Internet in developing countries provides a secure, fast, and low fee payment gateway for both consumers and merchants alike, regardless of where they live.

 ## The Electra Family of Products

-Electra’s family of products can be summarized into the following categories.
+Electra's family of products can be summarized into the following categories.
 Each product will be described in greater detail below.

 * Desktop Wallets  (Windows&reg;, Linux, Mac)